The Artisanal Vinegar Marker’s Handbook

 You will find a detailed description for starting vinegar fermentation.
 How can you make a mother of vinegar yourself, or store an active mother?
 How do I start vinegar fermentation?
 What problems can arise, and how can I remedy them?
-Calculation of the required quantities of acid, alcohol, water and fermentation starter.
+Vinegar calculations of the required quantities of acid, alcohol, water and fermentation starter.

 The vinegar equipment for making vinegar

 Classic surface process and vinegar fermentation using the generator process.
-How does the optimum vinegar equipment have to be setup correctly from a process technology perspective?
+How does the optimum vinegar generator have to be setup correctly from a process technology perspective?
 What materials can I use?
 How do I construct or alternatively recognize functional equipment?
-Regardless of whether you would like to build the equipment yourself or buy it, here you can acquire the necessary know-how to end up with the perfect vinegar equipment for your homemade vinegar.
+Regardless of whether you would like to build the equipment yourself or buy it, here you can acquire the necessary know-how to end up with the perfect vinegar making equipment for your homemade vinegar.

 Additional flavors and aromas from the packing material technique